Preparing for surgery

 Tips for what to take into hospital

-Members of our patient forum have recommended the following items might be useful to pack in your hospital bag:
+Members of our online community have recommended the following items might be useful to pack in your hospital bag:

 - eye mask